azuqua/azuqua.rb/README.md

 <h1>Azuqua Client Rubygem</h1>
 <p>
-	This library provides an easy interface for interacting with your Azuqua flos.
+	This library provides an interface for interacting with your Azuqua flos.
 	The Azuqua API is directly exposed to developers should you wish to write your own library.
 	For full API documentation please visit <a href="//developer.azuqua.com">developer.azuqua.com</a>.
 </p>